ppetrovtv/pine_script_docs/source/language/Operators.rst

 Pine has a variable that keeps track of the bar count: ``bar_index``.
-On the first bar, ``bar_index`` is equal to 0 and it increases by 1 at each new bar, so at the last bar, ``bar_index`` contains the number of bars in the dataset minus one.
+On the first bar, ``bar_index`` is equal to 0 and it increases by 1 at each new bar, so at the last bar, ``bar_index`` is equal to the number of bars in the dataset minus one.
 At any given point, referencing a variable with a historical index greater than ``bar_index`` will return ``na``.